Edited by: Keri Stooksbury

 The airline even operates a handful of direct routes from the U.S., too.
-Most notably, you can fly Emirates from Newark Liberty International (EWR) to Athens International (ATH), and John F. Kennedy International (JFK) to Milan Malpensa Airport (MXP) without a stop in Dubai, making the airline an attractive way for many East Coasters to fly across the pond.
+Most notably, you can fly Emirates from Newark (EWR) to Athens (ATH) and New York (JFK) to Milan (MXP) without a stop in Dubai (DXB), making the airline an attractive way for many East Coasters to fly across the pond.

 While the airline is known for its top-tier service, the airline has a somewhat untraditional boarding process, especially when compared to American and European carriers.
 So here’s the complete guide to Emirates’ boarding process and boarding groups.